kfiducia/DEFCON_SPKR_OPS/DC29_SAFEMODE_WITH_NETWORKING/linux.md

 ## Linux Instructions

+NOTE: SLOBS is unsupported on Linux, so we made a workaround for Linux users using OBS.
+That said, SLOBS is a more straightforward process and we reccomend recording your talk using SLOBS on either a Windows or Mac OS.

 Linux installation instructions for OBS Studio are maintained by the OBS Project and can be found on the [OBS Wiki](https://obsproject.com/wiki/install-instructions).

 Official installation packages are available only for Ubuntu 18.04, but unofficial installation instructions are available on the wiki for _many_ different distributions.
 Please complete the installation